 You WILL need a RMNP reservation in the summer months!

-This is one of the hiking trails with waterfalls; be sure to stop first at Adam’s Falls.
+This is one of the hiking trails with waterfalls in RMNP; be sure to stop first at Adam’s Falls.

 As you venture past the waterfall, the East Inlet hike opens up to a beautiful meadow of tall grasses.
 A small river meanders through the meadow.
 After passing through the meadow, the trail begins to climb significantly.

-You may want to rest for a bit once you reach the lake, eat some snacks to build up your energy, and take some pictures before starting your return trip back.
+You may want to rest for a bit once you reach Lone Pine Lake, eat some snacks to build up your energy, and take some pictures before starting your return trip back.

 After such a hike, you’ll love pulling off your hiking boots and sinking into the seat of your car.
 Congratulations on a hike well done.